What is Your Credit Rating?

 Here are a few simple rules to build excellent credit:

-- Keep 3 major credit cards: Visa, MasterCard, Discover, etc. More than 5 or 6 is too many.
+- Keep 3 major credit cards: Visa, MasterCard, Discover, etc. More than 5 or 6 is too many and we always recommend to stick to one personal credit card, you can learn about Personal Credit Cards here.

 - Apply for cards without annual fees.